Day Of The Dead Activities

 - Check out free kids gym ideas for children to do while stuck inside!

-- You can take a virtual visit of the Harry Potter a history of magic exhibit for free!
+- You can take a virtual visit to the Harry Potter a history of magic exhibit for free!

 - Check out this list of camps your kids can visit virtually, including the whippoorwill farm day camp!